divio/divio-cloud-docs/background/addons-basics.rst

 of our addons framework.
 You'll see for example addons such as Aldryn Django (a wrapper/installer for Django) and Aldryn Django CMS (a wrapper/installer for django CMS).

 Aldryn Addons are provided as a convenience.
-If you'd like Django in your project, with all its settings configured for our infrastructure (uWSGI gateway, database, media storage etc), and in such a way that they will work correctly in the Live, Test and local environments, then Aldryn Django will take care of that for you; if it's installed, all that configuration and wiring will be done automatically.
+If you'd like Django in your application, with all its settings configured for our infrastructure (uWSGI gateway, database, media storage etc), and in such a way that they will work correctly in the Live, Test and local environments, then Aldryn Django will take care of that for you; if it's installed, all that configuration and wiring will be done automatically.